 Bills can be organized in ‘pay now’, ‘can pay next month’ and even ‘can do without it’.
 For a service, you think you can do without, it may be worthwhile to disconnect the service straight away.

 When you do this, be sure that no amount of cajoling is going to get you back to the service, no matter how enticing the proposition is going to be.

 Post-dates checks could help

-For real desperate customers, a post-dated check could be acceptable by creditors If you get this worked out, the two parties then agreed that payment would come by the agreed-upon date of the check.
+For real desperate customers, a post-dated check could be acceptable by creditors If you get this worked out, the two parties then agree that payment would come by the agreed-upon date of the check.

 Some creditors don’t mind to hold the check for a further 30 days.
-But really it is up to the individual discretion of each company so it may worth your while to talk to the individual company respectively.
+But really it is up to the individual discretion of each company so it may be worth your while to talk to the individual company respectively.